ChinonsoIg/al-admin/README.md

 ## Description
 This is the Admin Dashboard for the AlmightyGains website.

+## Prerequisites

+### List of dependencies
+* browser-sync
+* gulp
+* merge-stream
+* fontawesome
+* bootstrap
+* jquery

-## Download and Installation
+### Download and Installation
 * Clone the repo: `git clone https://github.com/ChinonsoIg/al-admin.git`

-## Usage

-After installation, run `npm install` to install the node_modules.
+* Run `npm install` to install the node_modules.
 Then run `npm start` which will open up a preview of the site in your default browser.
 Live reload is enabled when changes to the file are saved.

 ### Gulp Tasks